Governance Best Practices

 Board Member Recruitment

 Just like building a championship sports team, building an effective board does not happen overnight and is an ongoing process.
-However, if done correctly, it can ensure the success, longevity and viability of an organization When recruiting new board members, it is vital to envision and identify the proper mix of competencies, demographics, experience and influence to form a cohesive team and benefit your hospital.
+If done correctly, it can ensure the success, longevity and viability of an organization When recruiting new board members, it is vital to envision and identify the proper mix of competencies, demographics, experience and influence to form a cohesive team and benefit your hospital.

 Texas Open Meetings Act